paucase4/paucase4/README.md

 ## Hi!
-I am a Computer Engineer and Data Science student based in Romeoville, IL
+I am a Data Scientist based in Romeoville, IL

 I am passionate about extracting valuable information from large sources of data.
 I am very curious and enjoy learning about technology.